IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, oil company

 Oil and natural gas properties

-For oil and natural gas properties in the oil production & operations and gas & low carbon energy segments, expected future cash flows are estimated using management’s best estimate of future oil and natural gas prices, and production and reserves and certain resources volumes.
+For oil and natural gas properties in the oil production & operations and gas & low carbon energy segments, expected future cash flows are estimated using management’s best estimate of future oil and natural gas prices, production and reserves and certain resources volumes.
 Forecast cash flows include the impact of all approved emission reduction projects.
 The estimated future level of production in all impairment tests is based on assumptions about future commodity prices, production and development costs, field decline rates, current fiscal regimes and other factors.

-In 2021, the group identified oil and gas properties in these segments with carrying amounts totalling $26,341 million (2020 $45,027 million) where the headroom, based on the most recent impairment test performed in the year on those assets, was less than or equal to 20% of the carrying value.
+In 2022, the group identified oil and gas properties in these segments with carrying amounts totalling $11,652 million (2021 $26,341 million) where the headroom, based on the most recent impairment test performed in the year on those assets, was less than or equal to 20% of the carrying value.
 A change in the discount rate, reserves, resources or the oil and gas price assumptions in the next financial year may result in a recoverable amount of one or more of these assets above or below the current carrying amount and therefore there is a risk of impairment reversals or charges in that period.
 Management considers that reasonably possible changes in the discount rate or forecast revenue, arising from a change in oil and natural gas prices and/or production could result in a material change in their carrying amounts within the next financial year, see Sensitivity analyses, below.

 The recoverability of intangible exploration and appraisal expenditure is covered under Oil and natural gas exploration, appraisal and development expenditure above.